 Reduced mental health symptoms and substance abuse among juvenile offenders.
 Many juvenile offenders have clinical-level mental health symptoms (e.g., conduct disorder, depression, PTSD from exposure to violence, etc.) and substance use disorders.
 Indeed, many of these are criminogenic risk factors related to the juveniles' delinquency.
 Moreover, many of the treatment programs that are effective for reducing recidivism also have positive effects on these other outcomes, especially if information from needs assessment tools is used by treatment providers to target the particular needs of the juveniles.

 An evaluation of the program will be completed to measure the effectiveness of the training and technical assistance in changing practices and policies that impact these outcomes.
 The evaluation will describe the training and TA activities of the JJSIP and measure the implementation activities (outputs) that result from these interventions in the demonstration sites.
 This will require phone calls and a limited number of in-person meetings with the evaluation team.
-Participating states will be expected to use their existing data to measure the extent to which improved youth outcomes are realized.
+Participating states are expected to use their existing data to measure the extent to which improved youth outcomes are realized.